 Rear safety belt comfort guides may provide added safety belt comfort for older children who have outgrown booster seats and for some adults.
 When installed on a shoulder belt, the comfort guide positions the belt away from the neck and head.

-There is a guide available for the center passenger position in the second row rear seat.
+There is one guide for each second row position.
+If your vehicle has a third row, there is one guide for each outboard position.
 Here is how to install a comfort guide and use the safety belt: